-SECTIONS 27 to 30 establish that, when responding to an oil spill, rehabilitators who are licensed in another state may assist in Wisconsin on a temporary basis.
-These sections also clarify how a rehabilitator must respond when they take possession of an animal they know or reasonably suspect has been exposed to rabies and other diseases, and updates a related cross-reference to Ch.
-ATCP 10.
-SECTION 27 establishes a time frame during which a relationship with a new consulting veterinarian must be established if a current veterinarian is no longer able to perform veterinary services for the rehabilitator.
-Finally, language in SECTION 27 clarifies that failing to meet the requirements for the care and treatment of wildlife is a prohibited action.
+SECTION 22 establishes that, when responding to an oil spill, rehabilitators who are licensed in another state may assist in Wisconsin on a temporary basis.
+This section also establishes a time frame during which a relationship with a new consulting veterinarian must be established if a current veterinarian is no longer able to perform veterinary services for the rehabilitator.
+Finally, language in this section clarifies that failing to meet the requirements for the care and treatment of wildlife is a prohibited action.